The Laban Group

 Based on the Bulosan Center for Filipinx Studies’ California Filipinx Hate Incidents Report, we aim to support the 446 Filipinos in California who reported anti-Asian incidents.
 AAPI hate and violence disproportionately impacts Filipina women as they account for 55% (247) of the reports in California.
 The highest age group that reported is the 26-35 age range with 127 reports (28%).
 For elders (61 and older), there have been 31 incidents reported (7%).
 The low number could be due to lack of knowing how to report.

 The Laban Group is composed of the Asian American Liberation Network, the Amado Khaya Foundation, Everyday Impact Consulting, and Philippine Fiesta News.
-This collaborative is funded by the "Stop The Hate" campaign from the California State Library in partnership with the California Commission on Asian and Pacific Islander American Affairs.
+This resource is supported in whole or in part by funding provided by the State of California, administered by the California State Library in partnership with the California Department of Social Services and the California Commission on Asian and Pacific Islander American Affairs as part of the Stop the Hate program.
+To report a hate incident or hate crime and get support, go to CA vs Hate.

 THE LABAN GROUP PARTNERS: